 For electric water heaters, adding insulation around the tank is fairly easy.
 All you have to do is cut out holes for the heating elements.
 The addition of insulation to a gas water heater, on the other hand, is trickier, and if you have any doubts about how to do it, contact a skilled HVAC professional.
 For a gas water heater, for example, the insulation must not block airflow to the burner.

 Water heater insulation is fairly cheap, and by adding it to your system, you can more than make up for the initial cost by saving money on your future utility bills.
 For more information, contact the experts at Ernst Heating & Coolingtoday.
 We’ll be more than happy to assist you with all of your home comfort needs.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about water heaters and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about water heaters and other HVAC topics, visit our blog.